38 Eastwood Drive, Suite 401

 Digital amnesia is the name given to this lack of mindfulness caused by heavily relying on technology.
 The Kaspersky Lab survey revealed that 91 percent of the adults surveyed feel dependent on electronic devices and the internet to remember information.
 The device essentially becomes an extension of your brain.
 It serves as an external memory device that stores and recalls the information for your brain.

 Digital devices give you instant access to information, but they can also change the way your short-term memory works.
 This keeps you from memorizing phone numbers the way you once did, but the digits of all your contacts aren’t the only thing you’ve forgotten, thanks to technology.
-A constant connection to electronic devices makes us rely on them to remember birthdays, anniversaries, directions and basically any piece of knowledge.
+A constant connection to electronic devices makes us rely on them to remember birthdays, anniversaries, directions, and basically any piece of knowledge.

 New information you encounter starts in the short-term, or working, memory.
 Think of it as a temporary holding ground for the data until your mind decides what to do with the information.
 Some pieces of data spend a brief time in the short-term memory before leaving.
 Other information makes it into your long-term memory.

 Your long-term memory is almost unlimited in terms of capacity.
 It holds memories from your entire lifetime, from pieces of data to past experiences.
-Your long-term memory tends to be less precise than short-term memory.
+Your long-term memory tends to be less precise than your short-term memory.
 The details may be slightly fuzzy.
 As information moves to the long-term memory, the extra details tend to get left behind.
-So while the longer-term memory can hold much more information, it tends to condense the information down to the big picture rather than including every last detail.
+So while longer-term memory can hold much more information, it tends to condense the information down to the big picture rather than including every last detail.

-Data stored in your long-term memory is often deeply entwined with other experiences, memories and pieces of information.
+Data stored in your long-term memory is often deeply entwined with other experiences, memories, and pieces of information.
 Unlike a computer, which stores pieces of individual data with the ability to recall a single bit of information at will, the human brain weaves intricate, complex connections between all the pieces of information.

 When you recall a piece of information from your memory, you likely think of those other related bits of data.
 If you recall an old friend’s name, you likely think of experiences you had with that friend.
 You might picture the friend’s face or hear the friend’s voice in your mind.
 In some cases, you have to search through your memory to recall the information.
 A computer simply pulls the data from the designated storage spot.